MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

     * A random variable that can be modelled as a known distribution function (e.g. Gaussian noise)
 * $g(x,y)=f(x,y)+\eta(x,y)$
     * $\eta(x,y) \sim \mathcal{N} (0, \sigma^2)$ (may also include negative values)
-* Each pixel location follows a zero-mean Gaussian distrbution and is independent of all other locations (independently and identically distributed)
+* Each pixel location follows a zero-mean Gaussian distribution and is independent of all other locations (independently and identically distributed)
     * $\frac{1}{n}\sum_{(x,y) \in I}\eta(x,y)=0$
 * Global averaging:
     * $\frac{1}{n}\sum_{(x,y) \in I}f(x,y)=\frac{1}{n}\sum_{(x,y) \in I}g(x,y)-\frac{1}{n}\sum_{(x,y) \in I}\eta(x,y)$